BonsaiAI/bonsaiai.github.io/source/includes/inkling_reference/_curriculum.html.md

 So far we have presented a simple version of the curriculum.
 Inkling supports multiple simulators and generators within a single curriculum.
 Here is the full syntax for the curriculum statement, which introduces a usingClause and a withClause (where **using** and **with** will specify simulators).
 These were not needed in our example above because we were using a single simulator.

+###### Curriculum Rules

+* One curriculum per concept.
+Also, every concept must have a curriculum.
+* You can train with **data**, **simulators**, or **generators**.
+These are the values allowed as training specifiers.
+Also, every simulator or generator must be declared with a simulator or generator clause, respectively.

+**Note:** Currently, during our private beta, you can **only** train with simulators as your training material.
+That is, only the **simulator** training specifier is supported.

+* Lessons, tests, and assignments can occur in any order.
+(Assignments are used for data handling when the training specifier is **data**.)
+* If the `using` Clause is present (that is, if the simplified curriculum syntax is not being used), there must be one usingClause for every withClause.
+* The objective is always required but if the trainingSpecifier is **data**, the objective must be either equality or linear_distance.

 ###### Curriculum Statement Syntax

 > curriculumStmt :=